abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/overview.md

 * The JWT payload is encrypted with the abcdesktop jwt desktop payload private by pyos
 * The JWT payload is decrypted with the abcdesktop jwt desktop payload public keys by nginx.

-> Please use the payload private as private key, and the payload public as private key.
+> Use the payload private key as the encryption key, and keep the payload public key private as well.
-> Do not publish the public key.
-This public key must stay private, this is a special case, this is not stupid, it's only a more secure option.
+> Do not publish the payload public key.
+This key must remain private — this is a deliberate security design choice, not a mistake.

 * The JSON Web Tokens payload is signed with the abcdesktop jwt desktop signing private keys
 * The JSON Web Tokens payload is verified with the abcdesktop jwt desktop signing public keys.